 The Study of Landforms on Other Planets and Moons

 Geology and its sub-disciplines are now briefly placed on a shelf while the disciplines of chemistry, astrophysics, and planetary science are explored.
 Do other celestial bodies share the same surface features and cross-sectional properties as Earth?
 Earth is extremely unique in having two different surfaces – one that is solid and rocky and the other that is liquid water.
 Diversity in life occurs because of this grand scheme.
 And our continental landmasses that originated from an ancient mega-continent made this possible.
 How did this enigma occur?
 Let’s examine the other celestial bodies for similarities and differences.
 Their study may lead us to develop a theory about mega-continents.
-Astrophysicists have imagined interesting theories for enigmas about the other rocky planets and moons – mostly collisions including our very own planet.
+Astrophysicists have imagined interesting theories for mysteries about the other rocky planets and moons – mostly collisions including our very own planet.

 Space-age data reveal a similar cross-section for all the terrestrial planets and explored major moons.
 They all have high-density cores with differentiated outer layers of lighter metals and volatiles.
 Many cores are hot and molten producing magnetic fields due to induced convective currents of molten liquid and their rotation of the entire body.
 The lightest volatiles of gases is eventually emitted from the surface to become atmospheres or freeze as solids if the gravity field is strong enough to hold them.
 If the atmosphere is deep enough its pressure can turn water vapor into liquid oceans such as Earth.

 A safe assumption is that all these bodies started as a molten glob of a homogeneous mixture of elements and compounds that began orbiting the Sun at various distances.
 In the same manner moons of the outer planets were also created.
-These molten globs either came from accreted disks of dust that originated from supernovae, or were captured as formed bodies that came from the debris of a supernova, or (my favorite) ejected from their parent star or planet due to an electrical plasma Z-pinch theory of unbalanced charges gathered periodically from the heliosphere.
+These molten globs either came from accreted disks of dust that originated from supernovae, or were captured as formed bodies that came from the debris of a supernova, or (my favorite) ejected from their parent star or planet due to an electrical plasma Z-pinch theory of unbalanced charges gathered periodically from their magnetosphere.
 The third method is called a binary mode which probably applies to all solar system bodies except asteroids, comets, and minor planets.
 Regardless, the molten glob’s origin is not important in this discussion – only that the glob is formed by gravitational compression into a spherical body.

-The gravitational compression of any spherical planetoid causes differentiation or the separation of the lighter material with smaller atomic numbers between the heavier metals with larger atomic numbers.
+The gravitational compression of any spherical planetoid causes differentiation or the separation of the lighter material with smaller atomic numbers from the heavier metals with larger atomic numbers.
 This chemical separation by partial melting and outgassing of volatiles is called geological differentiation for any planetoid.
 As the planetoid’s interior differentiates, less-dense liquids rise from the melt toward the surface and crystallize to form a crust as they are cooled.
 Inductive reasoning shows this to be true by observing how a blast furnace works.
 The so-called impurities, or slag, rise to the surface of the molten bath while the separated denser iron underneath is poured into ingots.
 A chemical periodic chart shows what lighter materials should be found in a planetoid’s crust and atmosphere.
 These materials are in the first three rows of elements with atomic numbers greater than 20 with the more prolific being H, C, N, O, Al, Si, and S which make up the most abundant compounds: H2O, NH3, CH4, NO2, SiO2, and CO2.
-The heavier metals greater than atomic number 20 are found in the cores and deeper in the mantles of planetoids such as Ti, V, Cr, Mn, Fe, Co, Ni, Cu, and Zn.
+The heavier metals, greater than atomic number 20, are found in the cores and deeper in the mantles of planetoids such as Ti, V, Cr, Mn, Fe, Co, Ni, Cu, and Zn.